ibm-cloud-docs/vpc/vpn-client-to-site-monitoring.md

 | `Resource group` | `ibm_resource_group_name` | The resource group where the service instance was created. |
 | `Scope` | `ibm_scope` | The scope of the account, organization, or space GUID that is associated with this metric. |
 | `Service name` | `ibm_service_name` | The name of the service that generated this metric. |
-{: caption="Table 7: VPN server metric attributes" caption-side="top"}
+{: caption="Table 7: VPN server metric attributes" caption-side="bottom"}

 ### Additional attributes
 {: #additional-attributes-vpn}